gwcoffey/gwcoffey.com/content/archive/sfr/the-secret-life-of-find-mode-dates-times/index.md

 {10…12}/15/* 5pm
 ```

 Timestamp values are a little persnickety, though.
 If you use a day name (`Monday` or `Mon`, for instance) FileMaker has a habit of shoving the current date in the mix, which throws things off.
 To compensate, add `*/*/*` after your day name, to insist on *any* date that falls on that day.
-For instance, why not dig up all the Friday afternoon early punch-outs {{< ed "Jeez this article is a cop.
+For instance, why not dig up all the Friday afternoon early punch-outs {{< ed inline="Jeez this article is a cop.
 I regret this decision." >}}:

 ```
 Fri */*/* {3…4}:* pm